 - Use community facilities – scan, photocopy or email important documents, such as court orders at libraries, women's services, and trusted friends or family members.

-- Protect your browser history to prevent your partner seeing what sites you have visited:
+Clearing your browser history will prevent your partner seeing what sites you have visited:

 - Using Google Chrome Incognito means that browsing history, cookies and site data, or information entered in forms won't be saved.

-- Commonly used browsers (Safari, Chrome, Firefox, Explorer) will allow you to manually delete the browser history (the record of sites you have visited). e.g. you can delete the record of the last hour or the last day, etc. You can also change the settings to prevent the browser recording the history altogether – see the instructions for doing this on the website Women's Privacy & Security Toolkit.
+- Commonly used browsers (Safari, Chrome, Firefox, Explorer) will allow you to manually delete the browser history (the record of sites you have visited). e.g. you can delete the record of the last hour or the last day, etc. You can also change the settings to prevent the browser recording the history altogether.

 - You might consider using a different browser than the one you and your partner normally use, as your partner may be less inclined to check other browsers.
 If you do this, make sure you clear the browser history just in case it is checked.